National Carbon Credit Registry

 The Problem

-• Complexity in translating international rules (Article 6) into functional digital workflows.
+• Complexity in translating evolving Article 6 rules into functional digital workflows

-Drawing on its experience supporting countries with carbon market readiness, and recognising this global need, UNDP has developed the open-source National Carbon Credit Registry to provide a scalable, interoperable solution.
+Drawing on its experience in supporting countries with carbon market readiness, and in response to this global need, UNDP has developed the open-source National Carbon Credit Registry—a scalable and interoperable solution that enables countries to establish sovereign national registries.

 The Solution